December is fast approaching - Don’t miss the deadline - Your federal loan(s) could be forgiven! Learn More

 If you've never used MyVSAC, click “Register Now”.
 After you create a MyVSAC profile, the link will take you directly to the loan application you were asked to cosign by the student borrower.

-Yes, cosigner release may be available, upon request, to student borrowers who meet VSAC’s credit criteria after 48 months of active repayment.
+Yes, cosigner release may be available to qualified student borrowers after 48 months of active repayment.

 2APR's for student and parent borrowers assume a $10,000 loan where the student attends school for 4 years and 2 equal disbursements in the first year.